 A Parent Volunteer Sees #artsint.
 The assignment: Create a story where you are put into a situation where you need to explain what arts integration is, why you do it and/or why it’s important. #artsadvocacy

 My story is a short narrative about a parent volunteer who comes to help out but really has another agenda.
-Her mind is on what her child is learning in a structured, lecture type scenario.
-I always welcome parents into my classroom and hope that their intentions are genuine.
+Her mind is on what her child is learning in a structured, lecture-type scenario.
+I always welcome parents to my classroom and hope that their intentions are genuine.
 Let’s see how this parent reacts to my #artsint elevator speech, trying to quiet her concerns about what she is observing as an outsider.

 Teacher: Hi Mrs. NoTall!
 How’s it going?
 I’m surprised to see you here!
 You’re not scheduled to volunteer until next week at this time.
 Did I misread the schedule?
 Never mind come on in and lend a hand.

 Mrs. NoTall: Ms. Fitz, what is going on here?
 I stood in the doorway for a few minutes before I came in.
 You aren’t teaching them anything right now.
 In fact, it looks pretty unstructured and kind of chaotic to tell you the truth.
 Is this what you call instruction?
 This is a science block.
 What on earth could little ItTall be learning in this environment?

 Teacher: Chuckling….Why Mrs. NoTall I can see what this must look like to the untrained eye …but…if you look closely you will see that each child is using Arts Integration to make their own clay character representing a planet.